It used to be so simple to be a fantastic host at a social gathering.

-In time, you will invite someone, or they will invite themselves, to come over for social interaction.
+In time, you will invite someone or invite themselves to come over for social interaction.
 Thinking about how you will handle that moment is very important.

 A fantastic host (and you want to be fantastic) will have a plan in place, communicate clear instructions, and negotiate a social contract (an agreement that all parties are willing to abide by) before the gathering occurs.

 A Fantastic Host will have a plan for entering, interacting, and exiting the gathering.

 In this time of the pandemic, winging it is not a good strategy.
 Creating a safe environment must happen before people enter, not after.
 The CDC has some excellent guidelines to consider for social gatherings.

 As a host, it is up to you to create an environment that can be safely entered, interacted in, and exited.

 As a host, it is up to you to set the rules of engagement.

 It is up to you to communicate fairly and empathetically why some people hug, some talk at a distance, and others isolate themselves from any imaginable contact.

 A Fantastic Host will communicate clear instructions for implementing their plan for the gathering.

 Clear and simple instructions are a necessity: everyone needs to be on the same page.
 There are two ways to make sure your instructions are clear.

 First, you can invite someone over who is a part of the group for a walk-through.
 They can read your instructions for clarity and raise questions you might not have considered.
 You can enlist them in implementing the plan.
 Having an ally can be a blessing in gently enforcing a social contract.

-Second, you can consider having someone review the instructions who are not a part of your group before sending out the invitation.
-Pay close attention to any questions they ask after reading the instructions and address any needed corrections.
+Second, you can consider having someone review the instructions which are not a part of your group before sending out the invitation.
+Please pay close attention to any questions they ask after reading the instructions and address any needed corrections.

 A Fantastic Host will negotiate a social contract from the participants before the gathering.